wbamberg/securecontext-checker/secure-context-analysis.md

 # Comparing webref and MDN SecureContext values

-This documents an attempt to compare the representation of "secure context required" in MDN pages and in the WebIDL in the specifications, as exposed by the webref/idl package.
+This document compares the representation of "secure context required" in MDN pages and in the WebIDL in the specifications, as exposed by the webref/idl package.

 Some web platform features are only usable in a secure context.
 This is communicated in WebIDL by a `SecureContext`flag, and in MDN pages by the inclusion of a `SecureContext_Header` macro.
 This post compares the information in each of these two sources, with a view to understanding whether and how MDN might use the IDL, via the webref/idl package, instead of the macro.